turingschool/front-end-curriculum/lessons/module-4/node.md

 Given the new functions we're calling (`getAllMessages` and `addMessage`), try to create these functions and have them send an appropriate response back to the client.

 ### Student Discussion (10 minutes)
-Go back to the 6 architectural contraints of a RESTful API and try to identify and articulate how your ChatBox server adheres to each one.
+Go back to the 6 architectural constraints of a RESTful API and try to identify and articulate how your ChatBox server adheres to each one.

 ### Check For Understanding

 * What type of information is included in the header of a request?
 * What are the major RESTful methods and what do each of them do?
 * What is Node?

 ## Resources